OECD: Secretary-General

 The head of the OECD Secretariat and chair of the OECD Council is the Secretary-General.
 Secretary-General selections are made by consensus, meaning all member states must agree on a candidate.

 Committees

 Representatives of member and observer countries meet in specialised committees on specific policy areas, such as economics, trade, science, employment, education, development assistance or financial markets.
 There are about 200 committees, working groups and expert groups.
 Committees discuss policies and review progress in the given policy area.

 Special bodies

-OECD has a number of specialised bodies:
+The OECD has a number of specialised bodies: